xiaogehou/6250-FinalProject/README.md

 # Flight tickets website

-This is a complete website integrated with easy front page, backend APIs supported by sample datas saved in Mysql database.
+This is a complete website integrated with simple front page, backend APIs supported by sample datas saved in Mysql database.

 ## Project Summary